LiveNathan/blog/_posts/2025-03-22-migrating-from-railway-to-coolify-java-spring-boot-postgresql-redis.md

 minimum for basic deployments.
 But with careful planning and the help from Claude, I managed to execute a successful migration with minimal downtime.

+One of the biggest sources of nervousness during this migration was that SubAligner was built before I embraced Test-Driven Development (TDD).
+With almost no automated tests in place, I couldn't simply run a test suite to verify everything was working correctly after the migration.
+Each manual verification step was critical.
+If I were migrating one of my newer applications today, the process would be much less stressful since I now build with comprehensive test coverage from the start.
+TDD not only improves code quality but significantly reduces the risk involved in operations like platform migrations, giving you confidence that your application still works as expected after major infrastructure changes.

 ## Preparing for Migration

 The key to this successful migration was preparation.
 I worked on developing a comprehensive plan, spent a day debugging